marijnh/Eloquent-JavaScript/04_data.md

 {{index [quoting, "of object properties"], "colon character"}}

-Inside the braces, there is a list of properties separated by commas.
+Inside the braces, you write a list of properties separated by commas.
 Each property has a name followed by a colon and a value.
-When an object is written over multiple lines, indenting it like in the example helps with readability.
-Properties whose names aren't valid binding names or valid numbers have to be quoted.
+When an object is written over multiple lines, indenting it as shown in this example helps with readability.
+Properties whose names aren't valid binding names or valid numbers must be quoted:

 ```
 let descriptions = {